Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: EXPERIMENT

 \subsection{Experimental Setup}

-To evaluate the allocation results we defined a proof-of-concept assembly task that consists of the assembly of a corner joint $CJ$ with three aluminum profiles, which are two sides $S_1, S_2$ and a leg $L$.
+To evaluate the allocation results we defined a proof-of-concept assembly task that consists of the assembly of a corner joint $CJ$ with three aluminum profiles, which are two sides $S_1, S_2$, and a leg $L$.
 The profiles $S_1$ and $S_2$ have the same length, while $L$ is shorter.
 Each of them interlocks in a predefined hollow of the corner joint.
 The four pieces are placed on top of a workbench in a workspace shared by the human subject with a Franka Emika Panda manipulator, which is fixed at the operator's left.
 The two aluminum profiles $S_1$ and $S_2$ are placed, one above the other, in front of the human worker, but on the opposite side of the table, as well as the corner joint $CJ$.
 The profile $L$, instead, is on the right side of the table.
 On another table, placed near the robot workspace, a monitor is located, to show to the operator the result of the allocation algorithm.
 In \autoref{fig:aog_exp_setup} the experimental setup is presented.

 The atomic actions of the task are: ($a_1$) pick the corner joint $CJ$ from its initial position and place it in a pre-defined location on the workbench, ($a_2$) pick and assemble $S_1$ with $CJ$, ($a_3$) pick and assemble $S_2$ with $CJ$, ($a_4$) pick and assemble $L$ with $CJ$, ($a_5$) pick the complete assembly and place it on the additional table, further from the human.
 While actions $a_1$ and $a_5$ are fixed as the first and the last of the assembly sequence, the order of the other three actions is online decided by the AO*.
+In this experiment, the assembly sequence was fixed.
+The actions order was the following: $a_1$, $a_2$, $a_3$, $a_4$, and $a_5$.
+The variability here is introduced by the results of the dynamic allocation, computed according to the time-varying hyper-arcs costs.
 A motion capture system (Xsens suit \url{xsens.com}) is in charge of capturing the human kinematic configurations, in terms of joints relative angles and links positions.
 The joint values are then processed by the ergonomic risk assessment method.
 In this experiment, we make use of Rapid Upper Limb Assessment (RULA).
 It associates to each joint a positive discrete score that represents the associated postural risk: the higher the score, the higher the risk.
 The joints involved in the assessment method are shoulder, elbow, and wrist of the strong arm, trunk, and neck~\cite{mcatamney1993rula}.

 To model the \textit{kinematic wear} index at the joint level we chose an RC circuit behavior: